-Related reading: For more information, see IBM DB2 9 for z/OS: Messages and Codes.
+Related reading: For more information, see IBM DB2 10 for z/OS: Messages and Codes or IBM DB2 11 for z/OS: Messages and Codes.

 Collecting data by using the batch JCL

 This topic shows an example of a batch job that performs a so-called Collect Report Data task.